redhat-developer/gitops-operator/docs/Integrate GitOps with Secrets Management.md

 * [You have extracted and prepared the `ccoctl` binary](#obtain-the-ccoctl-tool).
 * You have installed the `jq` CLI tool.
 * You have access to the cluster as a user with the `cluster-admin` role.
+* You have install GitOps Operator and have a GitOps repository ready to use the secrets.

 ### Install the SSCSID
 To install the Secrets Store CSI driver: